minhtnphan/swift-learning-cs308/AboutSwift.md

     naturalCount = "many"
 }
 print("There are \(naturalCount) \(countedThings).")
-// Prints "There are dozens of moons orbiting Saturn.
+// Prints "There are dozens of moons orbiting Saturn".

 ```

 Swift allows using `integer`, `float`, `double`, and `string` datatypes for interval matching cases.
 Although `range` is quite similar to Interval, switch statements do not allow using them in their matching cases.<br>